 Fun night painting Ceramic Christmas Trucks

-I had my last paint night of 2019 last week and we had so much fun!
-We painted ceramic Christmas trucks that are actually tea light holders!
+This was my last local paint night in 2019 and I think you will love it!
+We had so much fun painting ceramic Christmas trucks that are actually tea light holders!
 They are so adorable!

 It was my first time ever teaching how to paint on ceramic and everyone loved it.
 I definitely want to do more of it!
 I took lots of pictures so I could show you guys the progress of the night and a few tips on painting your own ceramic pieces.